BoostryJP/ibet-Prime/README.md

 ## License

-ibet-Issuer is licensed under the Apache License, Version 2.0.
+ibet-Prime is licensed under the Apache License, Version 2.0.

 ## Sponsors